JoshBoyne/DSA-BloodTestScheduler/README.md

 # DSA-BloodTestScheduler
 This project implements a scheduling system for managing blood test appointments.
-It uses multiple data structures, including a **Priority Queue**, **Stack**, **Linked List** and **Doubly Linked List**, to efficiently handle patient management, no-show tracking and GP reigstry management
+It uses multiple data structures, including a **Priority Queue**, **Stack** and **Doubly Linked List**, to efficiently handle patient management, no-show tracking and GP reigstry management

 **The system features:**
 - Priority-based patient scheduling for blood tests